Skip to content

 flush_ingest()

 Remind buffers the text internally.
-When the buffer threshold is reached (default 4000 chars, configurable via ingest_buffer_size), it scores the chunk for information density and extracts distilled episodes like:
+When the buffer threshold is reached (default 4000 chars, configurable via ingest_buffer_size), the triage LLM extracts distilled episodes like:

 "Auth bug in verify_credentials: token expiry check used <= instead of <, accepting tokens one second past expiry"